- 8

 | Malaysia | MyInvois (Peppol) — mandatory for all businesses | Aug 2024 onwards (phased) |

-| Belgium | Peppol BIS 3.0 — all B2B businesses | Jan 2026 |
+| Belgium | Peppol BIS 3.0 — B2B for all businesses | Jan 2026 |

 | All EU | ViDA (VAT in the Digital Age) | Jul 2030 (cross-border) |

-| Thailand | e-Tax Invoice (ETDA standard) — not yet mandatory | Voluntary (tax incentives available) |
+| Thailand | e-Tax Invoice (ETDA standard) — not yet mandatory | Voluntary (with tax incentives) |

-3. ISO 20022 — The Lingua Franca of Finance
+3. ISO 20022 — The Universal Language of Finance

-Key milestone: SWIFT completed its migration from MT → MX (ISO 20022) on 22 November 2025 — over 11,000 banks worldwide must now use the new format.
-ISO 20022 carries 10x more data than the legacy MT format — significantly improving AML screening and straight-through processing.
+Key milestone: SWIFT completed the migration from MT → MX (ISO 20022) on Nov 22, 2025 — 11,000+ banks worldwide must use the new format | ISO 20022 carries 10x more data than the legacy MT format — significantly improving AML screening and straight-through processing.

 4. xBRL — Cross-System Financial Reporting

 GS1 defines standard codes for products (GTIN), locations (GLN), and shipments (SSCC) — used by 2 million companies.
-ERP systems integrated with GS1 barcodes achieve warehouse accuracy of 95%+, reduce stock-outs by 50%, and can respond to recalls within 1 hour.
+ERP systems integrated with GS1 barcodes achieve warehouse accuracy of 95%+, reduce stock-outs by 50%, and respond to recalls within 1 hour.

 6. OData — The Standard API for ERP